cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-12.5.4-(blobless).md

 1. Plug your iDevice into your computer and make a backup through iTunes or Finder
 1. Launch your current jailbreak
-1. Open your preferred package manager and add the following repo: `https://myxxdev.github.io/`
+1. Open your preferred package manager and add the following repo: [https://cydia.ichitaso.com/](https://cydia.ichitaso.com/)
-1. Search and install the `MyBloXX` package
+1. Search and install the `SupervisedEnabler` package
-    - There are multiple version; pick the one corresponding to your current iOS version
 1. Tap `Restart Springboard`
-1. Your device should now be in supervision mode
+1. Your device should now be supervised
-    - If it's not, go into MyBloXX settings and enable it manually by tapping "Enable Supervision Spoofing"
+    - You can check by going into the settings app, where a message should be present at the top indicating so.
+If there isn't, attempt to reinstall `SupervisedEnabler`
 1. Once you're back into iOS, navigate to this webpage and click this link to install the [update profile](https://cdn.discordapp.com/attachments/688122358107603013/829323445200355359/90_Day_Delay.mobileconfig)
 1. After installing the profile, 12.5.4 should show up in the Settings app as an update
 1. Restart your device